 The SMC is often called upon to comment on and provide expertise in relation to its overview and experience of science in the media.
-Aside from Fiona Fox's blog hosted on the SMC website, in the last year SMC staff have been featured in articles and comment pieces published in Research Fortnight, The Guardian, The Times and Nature.
-The SMC was also quoted in the House of Commons Science and Technology Committee's report on the 'Impact of social media and screen-use on young people's health'.
+Aside from Fiona Fox's blog hosted on the SMC website which features five new blogposts, in the last year SMC staff have been featured in articles and comment pieces published in The Times, Reuters, Research Fortnight and Fiona Fox featured in the BBC 4 Documentary, "Climate Gate: Science of a Scandal."